 - 10.1 Your admission to the University, attendance on a programme, and right to enjoy any of the privileges of membership of the University, including access to services and facilities, is subject to you complying with the terms of the Contract and registering with the University.

 - 10.2 Unless there is a good reason not to do so, we expect you to fulfil all the academic requirements of your programme in accordance with the terms of the Contract, including submission of programme work and other assignments, attendance at examinations and attendance at lectures, seminars and any other such teaching sessions provided by the University.
-If you fail to do so, the University may take disciplinary action against you under the Student Disciplinary or other Procedure.
+If you fail to do so, the University may take disciplinary action against you.

-- 10.3 If you breach a term of the Contract, or any of the documents referred to in it, the University may take disciplinary action against you under the University's Student Disciplinary Procedures.
+- 10.3 If you breach a term of the Contract, or any of the documents referred to in it, the University may take disciplinary action against you under the University's Student Code of Conduct.

-- 10.4 By accepting an Offer you are confirming that you have no unspent criminal convictions (excluding motoring offences) that you have not previously declared through the application process.
+- By accepting an Offer you are confirming that you have no unspent criminal convictions (excluding motoring offences) that you have not previously declared through the application process.
 If this is not the case you must contact the University via admissions@bucks.ac.uk prior to enrolment so that the University can consider whether such convictions are compatible with membership of the University and, in particular, with a place on your programme.
 For some programmes disclosure of spent convictions may also be required, as specified by Admissions as part of the application process.
 Courses where such a disclosure is required are as follows:

-- MSc Child Protection and Adult Safeguarding;
+- MSc Child Protection and Adult Safeguarding

+- BSc (Hons) Midwifery

-- BSc (Hons) Nursing (all branches);
+- BSc (Hons) Nursing (all fields)

-- PGDip Nursing (all branches);
+- MSc Nursing (pre-registration) (all fields)

+- FDSc Nursing Associate

+- BSc (Hons) Operating Department Practice

+- DipHE Operating Department Practice

+- BSc (Hons) Paramedic Science

+- BSc (Hons) Physiotherapy

+- MSc Physiotherapy

-- BSc (Hons) Social Work;
+- BSc (Hons) Social Work

-- MSc Social Work;
+- MSc Social Work

-- PGDip Social Work
+- PGDip Social Work (Step-up to Social Work)

-- BA (Hons) Sport and Physical Education;
+- BA (Hons) Sport and Physical Education

-- BSc (Hons) Sports Therapy;
+- BSc (Hons) Sports Therapy

-- FDSc Nursing Associate;

-- BA (Hons) Early Childhood and Primary Education Studies

-- FDSc Assistant Practitioner; and

-- DipHE/BSc Operating Department Practice.
+- MSc Sports Therapy

+- PGDip Physicians Associate

+- MSc Physicians Associate

-- 10.5 If you commit a criminal offence whilst you are an enrolled student, this will need to be declared to the Academic Registry as it may affect your place at University.
+- 10.4 If you commit a criminal offence whilst you are an enrolled student, this will need to be declared to the Academic Registry as it may affect your place at University.